pydantic/pydantic/docs/usage/settings.md

 If you need to load multiple dotenv files, you can pass the file paths as a `list` or `tuple`.

-Later items in the list/tuple will take priority over earlier items.
+Later files in the list/tuple will take priority over earlier files.

 ```py
 from pydantic import BaseSettings